quincinia/Full-Stack-Open-part-6/README.md

 ## Exercise 6.19
 The Notification component now uses `connect`.
 A pretty simple change since Notification does not dispatch any actions.

+## Exercise 6.20
+Filter and AnecdoteForm components now use `connect`.
+Also a pretty simple change.
+I am destructuring the props object for convenience.